Lochia After Birth: Complete 2026 Color Stages Guide

 • Track fever, chills, or severe pain.

-• Seek evaluation for endometritis.
+• Seek evaluation for possible infection.

 • Keep monitoring as part of postpartum care.